Skip to main content

 Can I get the COVID-19 vaccine if I am trying to get pregnant?

-Yes, women who are trying to get pregnant can get the COVID-19 vaccine.
-Likewise, if a woman finds out she is pregnant after starting vaccination but before receiving all recommended doses, she can still continue with vaccination, and it is important to do so since pregnant women are at higher risk of being hospitalized and having pre-term births if infected with COVID-19 during pregnancy.
+Yes, people who are trying to get pregnant can get the COVID-19 vaccine.
+Likewise, vaccination can be finished during pregnancy, and it is important to do so since pregnancy increases one’s risk of being hospitalized and having preterm births if infected with COVID-19 before delivery.

 Should I delay getting pregnant if I got the COVID-19 vaccine?